mautic/mautic-documentation/pages/02.Setup/03.Cron Jobs/docs.en.md

 **NOTE** that these messages will only be added to the queue if frequency rules are applied either systemwide or per contact.

 ## Optional
+Depending on your server configuration, you can set up additional cron jobs that are optional but can be used for tasks such as sending emails, importing contacts, and more.
+The optional cron jobs are listed as follows:

 ### Process Email Queue